DanielAdeyemi/Epicodus_2_25_ScrabbleScore/README.md

 * Git and GitHub

 ## 🐛 *Known bugs:*
-This project has no execution in terminal and was used to practice TDD in C# with MSTest.
+This project has was used to practice TDD in C# with MSTest.

 ## 📬 Contact Information
 #### For any questions *[email author(s)](mailto:adeyemidany+github@gmail.com?subject=[GitHub])*